aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-imap-client/imap-backup-and-restore-operation/_index.md

 ---
-title: IMAP Backup and Restore Operation in Python
+title: Backup and Restore IMAP Messages in Python
-ArticleTitle: IMAP Backup and Restore Operation in Python
+ArticleTitle: Backup and Restore IMAP Messages in Python
 type: docs
 weight: 120
-url: /python-net/imap-backup-and-restore-operation/
+url: /python-net/backup-and-restore-imap-messages-python/
 ---

-Aspose.Email for Python offers the following methods of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class to backup and restore messages:
+Aspose.Email for Python offers methods of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class for managing email messages over the IMAP protocol:

 - **'backup'** method
 - **'restore'** method

-This article demonstrates how to backup and restore messages using the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class.
+This article demonstrates how to use the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class and its methods to back up and restore email messages to and from a PST file.
+It also covers how to improve performance for large mailboxes using multi-connection mode.

-## **Backup Messages**
+## **Backup IMAP Messages**

-The code sample below demonstrates how to implement the backup ability into your project using the 'backup' method of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class:
+To create a backup of email messages from an IMAP server, use the `backup` method of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class.
+The following code sample shows how to back up the Inbox folder to a .pst file:

 ```py
 import aspose.email as ae